PS23, Makanchi, Kazakhstan

 Primary Seismic station PS23 is located near the town of Makanchi in the Alakoskaya geological depression near the southern tip of Kazakhstan.
 It is a seismic array —that is, a spatially distributed set of seismometers all transmitting their outputs to and recorded at a Central Recording Facility (CRF).
 The CRF is located about 25 km from the array center in terrain of open rolling hills and numerous rock outcroppings at an average elevation of 600 metres.

 Learn more about how the seismic technology works.

 Weather and Geography

 The seismic array at Makanchi is part of Kazakhstan’s National Seismic Network.
-This station was opened in 1970 by the Soviet Union for the express purpose of monitoring nuclear tests at the Semipalatinsk nuclear test site, which is a few hundred km away.
+This station was opened in 1970 by the Soviet Union for the express purpose of monitoring nuclear tests at the Semipalatinsk nuclear test site, which is a few hundred kilometres away.
 In 1994, it was transferred to Kazakhstan’s National Nuclear Center.
 The special ambient seismic noise characteristics of PS23 are well-known in IMS circles.
 Because it is so far inland, distant from major human settlements and traffic and protected from background noise, Makanchi is an ideal site for an IMS seismic station.

 Testing, Evaluation and Certification